 - Session plans are a fantastic way to push coaches beyond their comfort zones so they can level up their game.

-- Session Plans are tailored to keep members excited, committed, and pushing their boundaries.
+- Session Plans are designed to keep members excited, committed, and pushing their boundaries.

 - And finally, session plans get everyone on the same page, which makes classes more consistent from coach-to-coach.
 Something your members will appreciate.